 I resigned from Microsoft (my wife also left her career).
 I sold my car.
 We moved everything we owned into storage.
-We rented out our house (that we just bought a few years ago!).
+We rented out our house (that we just bought a few years prior!).
 We packed our bags (one backpack for each of us) and booked a one-way ticket to India.

 We traveled the world.
-We traveled the US – visiting dozens of national parks.
+We traveled the US.
+We visited dozens of national parks.
 We spent time with friends and family.
 We hiked until our feet were blistered.
 We sweltered in the heat of the desert.
 We enjoyed the mountain air of the Rockies, High Sierras and Himalayan foothills.
 We dipped our toes into the Atlantic and the Pacific.
 We made it to the lowest and highest parts of the USA.
 We spent over 80 nights camping out under the stars.

 We even said goodbye to the love of our lives, our faithful 15-year-old lab/husky sidekick “Spike,” as he took his last breath, with us holding him, during the end of our North American road trip.

 I have never looked back on or questioned my decision to make this move.
 I know that I will work again – but don’t know what form that will take.
 My experience and learning over the past year have been immense.
 It has changed me, and I hope, changed me for the better.

 If I do end up going back to work at a big company at some point, I will surely be better equipped to deal with the things I wanted to leave behind when I left.
 I am more energetic, more patient, more creative and more inspired than I have been in years.

 If nothing else, this year of travel has given me a few fringe benefits: